Richardsprofile/Parents-Advisor/README.md

 As a parent myself, I've witnessed the challenges faced by modern parents who juggle multiple roles.
 "Parents Advisor" captures the potential of AI to tackle these real-world issues, providing scientific parenting advice and engaging educational content for children.

 # How AI helped me build this solution
 AI is the backbone of "Parents Advisor."
 It powers tailored advice, multi-lingual support, and personalized engagement for children.
-From translations to intelligent voice interactions, AI has transformed the platform into a dynamic tool for parents.![image]
+From translations to intelligent voice interactions, AI has transformed the platform into a dynamic tool for parents.

 # Video